 Pre-requisite: students must also have successfully completed ORHL1103, ORHL1104, and ORHL1105.

 This course builds directly on, and requires that you have passed ORHL 1103, ORHL1104 and ORHL1105.

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 General Course Requirements:

-- Workshop: Attendance Requirement - Students must attend a minimum number of these sessions. - Attendance at the Workshop is compulsory
+- Workshop: There is a compulsory attendance requirement in this course. - Attendance at the Workshop is compulsory

 Self-Directed 2 hour(s) per Week for Full Term

 Face to Face On Campus 7 hour(s) per Week for 1 Weeks